 How Canadian Dealers Get Rid of Used Cars That Go Unsold

-As of January 19, there are 39,547 barely used cars in Ontario, 10,690 in Alberta, and 11,397 in BC.1 And, dealers need the cars out by February!
-Because these cars are turning "one year" older, sales people are working especially hard to get rid of inventory.
+As of May 19, there are thousands of barely used cars – 11,138 in BC, 11,279 in Alberta, and 3,342 in Manitoba.1 And, dealers need the cars out by this Summer!
+Because many cars have been sitting, sales people are working especially hard to get rid of inventory.
 Due to COVID-19, vehicles come with free delivery to your home.
 And, because of current promotions and a special loan program, now seems to be the best time for a car buyer.

 Here's how well this program has worked for Canadian drivers:

 One buyer got a used 2019 car with less than 1,400 kilometers on it.
 This small difference made his barely used car cost $10,000 less than a new car would've been.
 This program has a 95% acceptance, and you may qualify in as little as 24 hours.

 The industry knows there's a ton of used cars with only 10,000, 5,000, and even 1,000 kilometers.
 There are people who get bored with cars very quickly, and they swap them out several times a year.

 These car owners can afford to do this because they're leasing or taking advantage of today's low interest rates.
 Of course, when interest rates increase, there will not be all of these barely used cars on the market.
 And if you're quick, you'll get a car with low monthly payments.

 And for those that can't afford the cars, they're being repo'd and put back on the market.